Keyboard shortcuts

 ccode --deepseek --control

---yolo takes priority over --auto (they’re mutually exclusive permission modes). --control can be combined with either.
+always_yolo takes priority over always_auto (they’re mutually exclusive permission modes). always_control can be combined with either.

 Note: At the time of writing, claude remote-control does not accept custom permission flags (--dangerously-skip-permissions or --permission-mode auto).
 Combining --control with --auto or --yolo will print a warning but still attempt to pass the flags, in case a future Claude Code update enables it.
 Auto permissions can be set in the Claude app/web UI instead.